 Again, here we see generic terms like “the best.”
 There is no mention of who the products are for.
 “Making great products” also doesn’t distinguish them from competitors in any way.
-If you didn’t already know Apple was a computer company, this statement wouldn’t give a clue.
+If you didn’t already know they were a computer company, Apple’s positioning statement wouldn’t give a clue.

 “We aim to build a better world — helping people live better and renew the planet while building thriving, resilient communities… working to create opportunity, build a more sustainable future, advance diversity, equity and inclusion and bring communities closer together.”